 The Department of Health, Physical Education and Recreation offers the Bachelor of Science Degree in Health, Physical Education and Recreation.
-Two degree options are available.
-A teaching concentration is offered for persons interested in obtaining a license to teach at the K-12 levels and a non-teaching concentration is offered for persons interested in careers in federal, state, and local parks and recreation agencies; commercial recreation agencies; campus recreation; military recreation; and voluntary community agencies.
-The Department also offers a second teaching endorsement consisting of 24 hours of specified course work for majors in other fields.
+Two-degree options are available at Mississippi Valley State University - a teaching concentration for persons interested in obtaining a license to teach at the K-12 levels and a non-teaching concentration is offered for persons interested in careers in federal, state, and local parks and recreation agencies; commercial recreation agencies; campus recreation; military recreation; and voluntary community agencies.
+The concentration in teaching is housed in the Department of Teacher Education.
+The Health, Physical Education and Recreation Department also offers a second teaching endorsement consisting of 24 hours of specified course work for majors in other fields.